Cristero War: Cristeros' targeted violence against government forces and public school teachers

 Many former Cristeros took up arms again and fought as independent rebels, and some Catholics joined them.
 They targeted unarmed public school teachers, who implemented secular education, and committed atrocities against them.
 Government supporters blamed the atrocities on the Cristeros in general.
 Some of the teachers who were paid by the government refused to leave their schools and communities and so sustained mutilations when Cristeros cut their ears off.
 Thus, the teachers who were murdered during the conflict are frequently referred to as maestros desorejados ("teachers without ears").

 In some cases, teachers were tortured and killed by former Cristero rebels.
 It is calculated that approximately 300 rural teachers were killed between 1935 and 1939, and other authors calculate that at least 223 teachers were victims of the violence which occurred between 1931 and 1940, the acts of violence which occurred during this period included the assassinations of Carlos Sayago, Carlos Pastraña, and Librado Labastida in Teziutlán, Puebla, the hometown of President Manuel Ávila Camacho; the execution of a teacher, Carlos Toledano, who was burned alive in Tlapacoyan, Veracruz; and the lynching of at least 42 teachers in the state of Michoacán.

+President Lázaro Cárdenas with rural schoolteachers who were mutilated by Cristero groups during the continuing violence that followed the main phase of the Cristero War, c.
+1935–1939.